No-prior Bayes reIMagined: probabilistic approximations of inferential models

-The new approach I'm proposing here first carries out a different---and generally more efficient---IM marginalization strategy, based on validifying the profile relative likelihood.
-This idea was first developed in \citet{martin.partial3} and an illustration of its use in the Behrens--Fisher problem is considered in Example~5 there.
-Roughly speaking, the difference between this profile likelihood-based marginal IM construction and the aforementioned extension-based construction is where the marginalization is carried out: the former first eliminates nuisance parameters in the relative likelihood and then constructs the IM contour directly for $\Phi$, whereas the latter first constructs the IM contour for $\Theta$ and then marginalizes to $\Phi$. \citet{imbvm.ext} recently confirmed that, at least asymptotically, the profile likelihood-based marginal IM construction was more efficient than the extension-based construction.
+The approach I'm proposing here first carries out a different and more efficient IM marginalization strategy, based on validifying the profile relative likelihood.
+This idea was first developed in \citet{martin.partial3} and its application to the Behrens--Fisher problem is considered in Example~5 there.
+Roughly speaking, the difference between this profile likelihood-based marginal IM construction and the aforementioned extension-based construction is where the marginalization is carried out: the former first eliminates nuisance parameters in the relative likelihood and then constructs the IM contour directly for $\Phi$, whereas the latter first constructs the IM contour for $\Theta$ and then marginalizes to $\Phi$. \citet{imbvm.ext} confirmed that, at least asymptotically, the profile likelihood-based marginal IM construction is more efficient than the extension-based construction.
 My proposal here is to extract the inner probabilistic approximation of this profile likelihood-based marginal possibilistic IM for $\Phi$.
 This requires no change in the computational approach outlined in Section~\ref{S:computation}, and the exact validity of the marginal IM implies, e.g., that credible intervals for $\Phi$ based on this ``posterior'' are exact confidence intervals.
-The only wrinkle is that the relative profile likelihood doesn't have a closed-form expression, and its distribution depends on a nuisance parameter; this is precisely what makes the Behrens--Fisher problem challenging.
-This increases the computational cost of the inner probabilistic approximation compared to other examples (see Appendix~\ref{A:examples}), but this pays off in terms of efficiency gains as I demonstrate below.
+The only wrinkle is that the relative profile likelihood doesn't have a closed-form expression, and its distribution depends on a nuisance parameter.
+This increases the computational cost of the inner probabilistic approximation compared to other examples (see Appendix~G), but this pays off in terms of efficiency gains.